 This is a tinted sunscreen that blends well with all skin tones.
 If you’re darker, go for medium or deep.
 I use the light version.

-Its pigment comes from iron oxide.
+Like the M. Asam product, its pigmented with iron oxides.
 This neutralizes visible light exposure and counteracts the white cast associated with zinc oxide and titanium dioxide found in mineral sunscreens.
-As a side effect, you’ll get an even skin tone and healthy-looking glow.
+As a side effect, it lends an even skin tone and healthy-looking glow.
 In spite of pigment, it does not settle into lines.
-This may be due to hydrating ingredients like ceramides, niacinamide, and hyaluronic acid.

 Because it blends so well, there’s no need to apply it to your neck, which will save your shirt collars.